IanDCarroll/GoScrumYourself/DailyScrum.md

  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+***
+Sprint 8^
+***

+9/17/16
+ 1. __What did I do Yesterday that helped meet the Sprint Goal?__
+  - Work more on ex42 "Is-a, Has-a, Objects, and Classes"
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - Complete ex42 "Is-a, Has-a, Objects, and Classes"
+  - Sprint 7 Review
+  - Sprint 7 Retrospective
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - No blockers

 9/16/16
  1. __What did I do Yesterday that helped meet the Sprint Goal?__
   - Start ex42 "Is-A, Has-A, Objects, and Classes"